 Who invented the Macintosh?

-As the full implications of the technology revolution become increasingly apparent, it seems a worthwhile exercise to reflect on the history of the earliest personal computers.
+Posted by AmishThrasher at 11:55 amAs the full implications of the technology revolution become increasingly apparent, it seems a worthwhile exercise to reflect on the history of the earliest personal computers.
 Of particular interest is the first commercially successful GUI (Graphical User Interface) based personal computer, the Apple Macintosh.
-During my research for this essay, I came across several ‘technological determinist’ accounts of the development of the Macintosh, which had attempted to present an individual (for example Steve Wozniak, or Jef Raskin) as deserving single-handed praise for this important event in the ‘computer revolution’.
+During my research for this essay, I came across several technological determinist accounts of the development of the Macintosh, which had attempted to present an individual (for example Steve Wozniak, or Jef Raskin) as deserving single-handed praise for this important event in the computer revolution.
 From a cultural determinist standpoint, such accounts are somewhat misleading in that they overemphasise the importance of the individual at the expense of other, arguably more influential, socio-political, economic and cultural factors.
 In the example of the Macintosh, some of these factors include years of academic, government, and privately funded research and development, business / consumer demand, external competition, and business / consumer reaction.

 Please note that there are several key limitations on the scope of this essay, the most notable of which are the length of the essay, and the time limitations to complete it in.
 To condense the subject matter of many books, covering events spanning many years, a range of key issues, and countless individuals into 3,500 words is an impossible task.
 Claiming otherwise would create an account that does not do justice to its subject matter, and doing so is not my intention in this essay.
-Rather, my intent is to create as rich an account as possible for analysis (discussing the aforementioned socio-political, economic and cultural factors) within the academic framework of cultural determinism; in contrast to other accounts based on a ‘great man of history’ technological determinist framework.
+Rather, my intent is to create as rich an account as possible for analysis (discussing the aforementioned socio-political, economic and cultural factors) within the academic framework of cultural determinism; in contrast to other accounts based on a great man of history technological determinist framework.

-Great man of history’ accounts
+Great man of history accounts

-A good example of a ‘great man of history’ account is Lee Butcher’s book ‘Accidental Millionaire: The Rise and Fall of Steve Jobs at Apple Computer’.
-Butcher’s book sets up a great man of history narrative from the very first two paragraphs of its introduction, which state that “It isn’t possible to write a meaningful biography of Steven Jobs without including Stephen Wozniak.
-Wozniak was the young genius who created the first Apple computer.”1 The reason why Butcher does not believe that a biography of Jobs can be written without discussing Wozniak is simple: Wozniak is the great man of history who ‘created’ Apple, and Job’s role in this ‘morality play’ narrative is as the great pretender - a villain - who falsely claims credit for what ‘great man’, Wozniak, single-handedly ‘created’.
-In this ‘morality play’ we see Jobs, who was “a true child of the sixties, a youngster who explored the world of mind-altering drugs, tried hippie communal life, and had an avid, if short-lived interest in alternative lifestyles and philosophies”2 .
-Meanwhile, our great man of history, “Unlike Jobs, ... was a ‘straight arrow’ who had a healthy distrust of drugs.
-He also escaped experiments with alternative lifestyles, largely because he was so involved with electronics.”3
+A good example of a great man of history account is Lee Butchers book Accidental Millionaire: The Rise and Fall of Steve Jobs at Apple Computer.
+Butchers book sets up a great man of history narrative from the very first two paragraphs of its introduction, which state that It isnt possible to write a meaningful biography of Steven Jobs without including Stephen Wozniak.
+Wozniak was the young genius who created the first Apple computer.1 The reason why Butcher does not believe that a biography of Jobs can be written without discussing Wozniak is simple: Wozniak is the great man of history who created Apple, and Jobs role in this morality play narrative is as the great pretender - a villain - who falsely claims credit for what great man, Wozniak, single-handedly created.
+In this morality play we see Jobs, who was a true child of the sixties, a youngster who explored the world of mind-altering drugs, tried hippie communal life, and had an avid, if short-lived interest in alternative lifestyles and philosophies2 .
+Meanwhile, our great man of history, Unlike Jobs, ... was a straight arrow who had a healthy distrust of drugs.
+He also escaped experiments with alternative lifestyles, largely because he was so involved with electronics.3

-Brian Winston was critical of such accounts, stating that in such accounts “Real contributions are seen as coming solely from the genius of a single figure, when, in fact, they were the product of collective inventiveness.”4 In the case of Butcher, the inventiveness of Wozniak (who ‘created’ the first Apple) and Raskin (who ‘designed’ the Macintosh), at the expense of a vast array of people whose work eventually led to the Macintosh.
-When it comes to explaining how great inventions come about, “The only explanation offered... is that great men, out of their genius, think of them”5.
-For these reasons, great man of history accounts, like Butcher’s, are thoroughly inadequate in understanding the history of communications technologies.
+Brian Winston was critical of such accounts, stating that in such accounts Real contributions are seen as coming solely from the genius of a single figure, when, in fact, they were the product of collective inventiveness.4 In the case of Butcher, the inventiveness of Wozniak (who created the first Apple) and Raskin (who designed the Macintosh), at the expense of a vast array of people whose work eventually led to the Macintosh.
+When it comes to explaining how great inventions come about, The only explanation offered... is that great men, out of their genius, think of them5.
+For these reasons, great man of history accounts, like Butchers, are thoroughly inadequate in understanding the history of communications technologies.
 This essay will investigate the other factors - political, cultural, and economic - left out by biographers like Butcher.

 Academic and Government Involvement

 Long before Raskin, Jobs, or Wozniak, the first steps towards modern GUI - based computers were being made in government, and academia.
-Levy believes that theoretical work written by MIT’s Vannevar Bush (in the wake of World War II) “...sparked a chain reaction that led, almost forty years after the article was published, to the Macintosh computer.”6 According to Levy, Bush’s hypothetical memex machine would be “...capable of sucking in many kinds of input - mathematical, textual, vocal, and visual.”
-Levy also quoted Bush’s own description of the memex’s design: “On the top are slanting translucent screens, on which material can be projected for convenient reading.
+Levy believes that theoretical work written by MITs Vannevar Bush (in the wake of World War II) ...sparked a chain reaction that led, almost forty years after the article was published, to the Macintosh computer.6 According to Levy, Bushs hypothetical memex machine would be ...capable of sucking in many kinds of input - mathematical, textual, vocal, and visual.
+Levy also quoted Bushs own description of the memexs design: On the top are slanting translucent screens, on which material can be projected for convenient reading.
 There is a keyboard, and sets of buttons and levers.
-Otherwise it looks like an ordinary desk.”7 A later piece of key research, cited by Levy, was led by Douglas C. Engelbart, who “...was hired by a think tank called the Stanford Research Centre (SRI), and he set up a group called the Augmentation Research Centre.”8 A lot of key work - building on Bush’s theoretical work - was undertaken by SRI, including the development of the computer mouse, and a window-based computer interface.9 The elements were clearly moving into place well before Wozniak’s first creation, or Raskin’s first ‘design’.
+Otherwise it looks like an ordinary desk.7 A later piece of key research, cited by Levy, was led by Douglas C. Engelbart, who ...was hired by a think tank called the Stanford Research Centre (SRI), and he set up a group called the Augmentation Research Centre.8 A lot of key work - building on Bushs theoretical work - was undertaken by SRI, including the development of the computer mouse, and a window-based computer interface.9 The elements were clearly moving into place well before Wozniaks first creation, or Raskins first design.

 Perhaps as interesting is that the United States Government, through ARPA (the Advanced Research Projects Agency) invested in early theoretical, research, and development work.
-Levy notes that “Engelbart’s project had a single major patron: the Advanced Research Project Agency of the United States Department of Defence.”10 The same ARPA which funded key research into what has become the modern internet also funded key research into modern computing and GUIs.
+Levy notes that Engelbarts project had a single major patron: the Advanced Research Project Agency of the United States Department of Defence.10 The same ARPA which funded key research into what has become the modern internet also funded key research into modern computing and GUIs.
 Decades before a profitable product would emerge, the US government funded research which it believed would allow it Cold War military and technical superiority; work often undertaken out of academic inquiry rather than a profit motivation.
 What we can infer from this is the pivotal role that government and academia can play in developing new technology.

 Private Research

-The academic and ARPA funded research carried computer technology development through to the early 1970’s, when private research took over.
-Often cited as the most important research in regards to the Macintosh was carried out at Xerox’s PARC (Paolo Alto Research Centre) facility.
+The academic and ARPA funded research carried computer technology development through to the early 1970s, when private research took over.
+Often cited as the most important research in regards to the Macintosh was carried out at Xeroxs PARC (Paolo Alto Research Centre) facility.
 According to Levy, there were two key factors precipitating the shift from private to public research.
-The first of these were short-sighted fiscal conservatives in the US government; “For eight years the money flowed... until some persnickety senator forced the agency to limit its spending only to projects with specific military applications.”11 The second was Xerox realising - and feeling threatened by the fact that - “the ‘office of the future’, to use Engelbart’s term, was yet to be invented.”12 The commercial value of the previously public research was becoming apparent.
-Thus Xerox hired ARPA’s Bob Taylor, who “ran his domain as if it were a continuation of the ARPA effort to push computation into the realm of the intimate.”13
+The first of these were short-sighted fiscal conservatives in the US government; For eight years the money flowed... until some persnickety senator forced the agency to limit its spending only to projects with specific military applications.11 The second was Xerox realising - and feeling threatened by the fact that - the office of the future, to use Engelbarts term, was yet to be invented.12 The commercial value of the previously public research was becoming apparent.
+Thus Xerox hired ARPAs Bob Taylor, who ran his domain as if it were a continuation of the ARPA effort to push computation into the realm of the intimate.13

 Education and Microprocessors

 While PARC was important both to the Macintosh, and its successors (both MacOS and Windows based), perhaps more important - to the computer revolution in general - was the development of microprocessors.
-The cultural forces leading to the microprocessor is an essay in itself, though it is interesting to note that “...in 1975 Intel itself thought its microprocessors were too limited to be useful as anything but specialised controllers, say, for traffic light systems.”14 Meanwhile another cultural factor was at play:
+The cultural forces leading to the microprocessor is an essay in itself, though it is interesting to note that ...in 1975 Intel itself thought its microprocessors were too limited to be useful as anything but specialised controllers, say, for traffic light systems.14 Meanwhile another cultural factor was at play:

-By the late 1970’s, microprocessors allowed hobbyists to begin assembling ‘micro’ versions of the minicomputers they had used in high school and university.
+By the late 1970s, microprocessors allowed hobbyists to begin assembling micro versions of the minicomputers they had used in high school and university.
 Entrepreneurs (like Steve Jobs), seeing an emerging market, began selling hobby-kits (like the Altair and the Apple I).
 Later models, like the Apple II and Commodore VIC-20 came pre-assembled to fill a market demand, and software (like the VisiCalc spreadsheet) saw the market expand beyond hobbyists.
 While, as Butcher happily points out, Jobs had little to do with the design of the early Apples, Jobs was arguably important in that he commercialised them.

 IBM enters the market

 The entry into this emerging microcomputer market by IBM was a key event leading to the Macintosh.
-This was both because of Big Blue’s rapid growth in market share, and because of a resulting market shakeout.
-Ferguson and Morris note that “PC revenues for the last four months of 1981 were $40 million”16 , and this was growing fast: “In 1984, its third full year of life, PC revenues were $4 billion.”17 Similarly, Moritz notes that “IBM’s share of world-wide sales... grew from 3 percent in 1981 to 28 percent in 1983.”18 What IBM’s rapid microcomputer growth led to was a ‘shakeout’ of its competitors.
-Amplifying the shakeout, in the wake of IBM’s entry - following the reverse-engineering (by Compaq) of IBM’s BIOS chips - there was a range of companies manufacturing IBM compatibles.
+This was both because of Big Blues rapid growth in market share, and because of a resulting market shakeout.
+Ferguson and Morris note that PC revenues for the last four months of 1981 were $40 million16 , and this was growing fast: In 1984, its third full year of life, PC revenues were $4 billion.17 Similarly, Moritz notes that IBMs share of world-wide sales... grew from 3 percent in 1981 to 28 percent in 1983.18 What IBMs rapid microcomputer growth led to was a shakeout of its competitors.
+Amplifying the shakeout, in the wake of IBMs entry - following the reverse-engineering (by Compaq) of IBMs BIOS chips - there was a range of companies manufacturing IBM compatibles.
 The effect of this move in the marketplace to the IBM PC was devastating to many hobbyist-founded computer companies:

-Apple, as the largest competitor to IBM, was far from immune, as “Apple’s share slumped from 29 to 23 percent.”20 In this situation, Apple was faced with three choices: either join the clone vendors, produce a superior product, or go out of business.
+Apple, as the largest competitor to IBM, was far from immune, as Apples share slumped from 29 to 23 percent.20 In this situation, Apple was faced with three choices: either join the clone vendors, produce a superior product, or go out of business.

 Cannibalising Products

-Making the decision more urgent was the fact that 8 - bit microcomputers like the Apple II were becoming low end commodity products, and Apple’s product line needed updating.
+Making the decision more urgent was the fact that 8 - bit microcomputers like the Apple II were becoming low end commodity products, and Apples product line needed updating.
 This is often done through market cannibalisation, where a superior product takes market share from an inferior product manufactured by the same company.
 Butcher attacks Jobs for following such a strategy with Lisa / Macintosh and Apple II, by stating:

-Given Butcher’s narrative, as the cannibalisation decision was Jobs’, the cannibalisation must automatically be bad.
-This point is contradicted by David Lammers, who writes in an article on the introduction of DVDs that “Getting DVD systems out on the market in late 1996 is of critical importance to Japan's electronics companies, which continue to suffer from a lack of new products and market ‘price destruction’ ”22.
-The computer business, like the home electronics business, is often centred around selling new technology to consumers at ‘premium’ prices, rather than undercutting competitor’s prices on commodity products.
-Similarly, one of Ferguson and Morris’ conclusions from their study of IBM’s early 1990’s downfall is that “The issue is not whether a company’s technology will be supplanted, but by whom.
-Companies that resist internal cannibalisation will die at the hands of outsiders...”23 Unlike Butcher, Apple clearly recognised this with their strategy.
+Given Butchers narrative, as the cannibalisation decision was Jobs, the cannibalisation must automatically be bad.
+This point is contradicted by David Lammers, who writes in an article on the introduction of DVDs that Getting DVD systems out on the market in late 1996 is of critical importance to Japan's electronics companies, which continue to suffer from a lack of new products and market price destruction 22.
+The computer business, like the home electronics business, is often centred around selling new technology to consumers at premium prices, rather than undercutting competitors prices on commodity products.
+Similarly, one of Ferguson and Morris conclusions from their study of IBMs early 1990s downfall is that The issue is not whether a companys technology will be supplanted, but by whom.
+Companies that resist internal cannibalisation will die at the hands of outsiders...23 Unlike Butcher, Apple clearly recognised this with their strategy.

 Business and Consumer Perceptions and Needs